-My girls are totally obsessed with mango and I love how naturally creamy it is.
-Which means that when you blend it up into homemade popsicles, it has seriously delicious results—with hardly anything else added to the mix.
+My girls are totally obsessed with mango, and I love how naturally creamy it is.
+Which means that when you blend it up into mango popsicles, it has seriously delicious results—with hardly anything else added to the mix.

-These are one of my favorite recipes for warmer weather, though we’ve been known to make a batch whenever we just need some brightness in our day.
+These are one of my baby popsicles and toddler snacks for warmer weather, though we’ve been known to make a batch whenever we just need some brightness in our day.

-They’re an easy way to soothe a sore throat, are packed with vitamin C and probiotics, and work as a dessert or snack.
+They’re an easy way to soothe a sore throat, are packed with vitamin C and probiotics for kids, and work as a dessert for kids or snack.

 Ingredients You Need

-To make this popsicle recipe you’ll need these ingredients.
+To make this mango popsicle recipe, you’ll need to have these ingredients on hand and ready to go.

 blended mango popsicle ingredients in blender